wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 the sole holder of the shared copy, then the state granted to the upper level will be `GetXResp`, and the upper level block, on receiving this message, will transit into `E` state.

+If MSHR allocation fails, an NACK that contains the current event object will be sent back to the upper level cache by calling `sendNACK()`.
+The upper level cache is expected to re-send the event after waiting for a while.
+The method always returns `true`, such that it will be removed from the cache controller's buffer regardless of the success status.

+Method `processCacheMiss()` and `allocateLine()` are also identical with those in the L1 cache.
+Method `handleEviction()`, however, differs from the one in the L1 due to the fact that eviction may also cause recursive invalidation.
+In `handleEviction()`, the method checks whether there are pending retries on the address.
+If true, then it just returns `false`, and the caller will insert an eviction entry into the MSHR register.
+Otherwise, the method first calls `invalidateAll()` to send `Inv` or `FetchInv` to the upper level.
+If `invalidateAll()` returns `true`, meaning that at least one invalidation is sent, then the state of the block transits to the corresponding transient state (with `_Inv` suffix).
+Local variable `evict` is also set to `false`, to indicate to the caller that an eviction entry should be inserted into the MSHR register, such that it can be retried from the MSHR when all responses are received.

+##### handleGetS(), Response Path